2-Morita Equivalent Condensable Algebras and Domain Walls in 2+1D Topological Orders: (Higher) Morita Equivalence

+It is well known that two rings are 1-Morita equivalent implies their centers are isomorphic to each other.
+In general, Davydov shows that the full center is a Morita invariant in any monoidal 1-category \cite{Dav10}. \begin{thm} Let $\CC$ be a $E_1$-monoidal 1-category.
+Two $E_1$-algebras $A_1$ and $A_2$ are 1-Morita equivalent implies their full center $Z(A_1)$ and $Z(A_2)$ are isomorphic in the Drinfeld center $\fZ(\CC)$ of $\CC$. \end{thm}

+As a consequence of above theorem, if we consider $E_2$-algebras in $\vect$, we have the following corollary: \begin{cor} Two $E_2$-algebras are 1-Morita equivalent if and only if they are isomorphic. \end{cor}
-Two simple algebras with non-degenerate trace pairing are 1- Morita equivalent if and only if their full centres are isomorphic as algebras \cite{KR08}.

-In particular, \begin{thm} Let $\CC$ be a modular fusion category and let $A, B$ be simple normalized special Frobenius algebras in $\CC$.
+The converse of Theorem \ref{thm:Morita_inv} need not be true in general.
+For example, consider real numbers and quaternions in $\vect_{\Rb}$.
+However, if we consider $E_1$-algebras in a MTC, it was proved that two simple algebras with non-degenerate trace pairing are 1- Morita equivalent if and only if their full centers are isomorphic as algebras \cite{KR08}.
+More precisely, \begin{thm} Let $\CC$ be a modular fusion category and let $A, B$ be simple normalized special Frobenius algebras in $\CC$.
 Then the following two statements are equivalent. \begin{itemize} \item $A$ and $B$ are 1-Morita equivalent. \item The full centers of $Z(A)$ and $Z(B)$ are isomorphic as algebras. \end{itemize} \end{thm}

-\begin{rem} For a separable indecomposable algebra $A$ in a modular category $\CC$ the full centre $Z_f(A)$ is a Lagrangian algebra in $\CC \boxtimes \overline{\CC}$.
-Moreover, the full centre construction establishes an isomorphism between the set of Morita equivalence classes of separable indecomposable algebras in $\CC$ and isomorphism classes of Lagrangian algebras in $\CC \boxtimes \overline{\CC}$. \end{rem}
+\begin{rem} For a separable indecomposable algebra $A$ in a modular category $\CC$ the full center $Z(A)$ is a Lagrangian algebra in $\CC \boxtimes \overline{\CC}$.
+Moreover, the full center construction establishes an isomorphism between the set of Morita equivalence classes of separable indecomposable algebras in $\CC$ and isomorphism classes of Lagrangian algebras in $\CC \boxtimes \overline{\CC}$. \end{rem}

-Here two algebras in $\CC$ are Morita equivalent if their categories of modules are equivalent as module categories over $\CC$.
-Hence the theorem says that the full centre is an invariant of categories of internal modules in $\CC$ (i.e. module categories over $\CC$).